Judge1234/regular_polyhedrons/README.md

-<h1>Plotting Increase of the Surface Area and Volume of the Regular Polyhedrons</h1>
+##Plotting Increase of the Surface Area and Volume of the Regular Polyhedrons